nimbly/ActiveResource/README.md

 ##### Properties
 `connectionName` Name of connection to use.
 Defaults to `default`.

 `resourceName` Name of the API resource URI.
-Defaults to name of class.
+Defaults to lowercase name of class.

-`resourceIdentifier` Name of the field to use as the ID.
+`resourceIdentifier` Name of the property to use as the ID.
 Defaults to `id`.

 `readOnlyProperties` Array of property names that are read only.
 When set to null or empty array, all properties are writable.